thanpolas/crude/README.md

 ## Release History

+- **v0.6.0**, *07 Sep 2014*
+    - A complete refactor of the codebase and API has happened, documentation ready, time to hit the spotlight.
 - **v0.5.12**, *06 Aug 2014*
     - No longer assume that `readLimit` OP result is an array.
     - Invoke the right methods when performing an update